-The strategies for scaling have been described in "D2.3 The COMPOSITION architecture specification I" and "D6.1 Real-time event broker I".
+The strategies for scaling have been described in "D2.3 The COMPOSITION architecture specification I" and "D6.1 Real-time event broker I" and further updated in "D2.4 The COMPOSITION architecture specification II" and "D6.2 Real-time event broker II".
 A brief summary will be provided in this section.